MohammadRezaG/agent/Wiki/Create custom handlers.md

 #### note : do not use `()` in Front of function name
 after that we must add **start_time** and **args**

-# Create custom Job Fail Handler
+# Create custom FunctinoJob Fail Handler
 this handler calls after job has failed or raise an error

-in this example we crate a custom Job Fail Handler
+in this example we crate a custom FunctinoJob Fail Handler

 ```python